 The new year started with a host of commodity price crashes, runs on currencies and warnings about mounting debts

 Bankers' bets, based on glossy analytical reports about Africa's lion economies and a doubling of its gross domestic product by 2025, were discreetly torn up last year.
-In their place are downbeat prognoses about Africa's position in a much harsher global economic and political climate (AC Vol 56 No 1, New ideas, harder times and a few surprises).
+In their place are downbeat prognoses about Africa's position in a much harsher global economic and political climate.

 For the irrepressible optimists, this year's hard times will concentrate minds.
 Take Nigeria, where President Muhammadu Buhari

 's government says it is determined to combat the falling oil prices with an expansionist or Keynesian programme of capital investment and to restructure the economy to end its chronic dependence on oil exports.
 It would certainly help if Nigeria's top industrialist, Aliko Dangote

 , has as much success with his oil refining and petrochemical businesses as he has with cement production.
 Thanks to Dangote's astute financial calculations and political diplomacy, he has made Nigeria a net exporter of cement.
 He plans to do the same with petroleum products and petrochemicals, if he can hold his nerve.
 The value of his investments have already fallen by over 20% on the Nigerian Stock Exchange.